This is an unconditioned behavioural test used to assess exploratory behaviour and spatial working memory function in rodents, fish and Drosophila.

 Dr Matt Parker, University of Portsmouth, explains the benefits of the using the Y-maze with zebrafish, which include that the fish don't need to be individually housed beforehand and the task provides detailed information on cognitive processes quickly.

 Experimental set up

-Depending on your choice of animal model, both the Zantiks MWP unit or the Zantiks AD unit can be used for Y-maze testing.
-The Zantiks MWP can be used to test Drosophila or zebrafish larvae, while the Zantiks AD unit can test adult fish.
+Depending on your choice of animal model, both the Zantiks MWP units or the Zantiks AD unit can be used for Y-maze testing.
+The Zantiks MWP can be used to test Drosophila and the MWP for zebrafish larvae, while the Zantiks AD unit can test adult fish.

-In the Zantiks MWP unit, a custom-made Y-maze well-plate is used to create separate arenas to test up to 6 individual animals simultaneously (see image ii below).
+In the Zantiks MWP units, a custom-made Y-maze well plate is used to create separate arenas to test up to 6 individual animals simultaneously (see image ii below).

 In the Zantiks AD unit, the double Y-maze insert is used to create the testing environment for two separate adult fish (see image iv below).
 The test is typically conducted in 3 litres of water and without lights, to reduce stress to the fish.

 Target zones are assigned to each of the three arms of the Y-maze.
 Time spent in each arm; the visits to each arm, and distance travelled in each arm can be calculated automatically by the Zantiks unit (see image iii).

 In this paradigm, the subject is allowed to freely explore the three arms of the maze for a short, set period of time, typically around 5-10 minutes.
 The arms of the maze typically do not contain any reward, nor internal or external cues.
 Subjects are placed into the maze and allowed to explore.
 The sequence of arm choices is recorded.